aoterodelaroza/critic2/README.md

 also compile the stable code.
 To download the stable version, click on the **Branch:** button above and select **stable**.

 The development version can be compiled with gfortran-6 and later.
-Most other compilers have issues.
-This is the list of compilers
+All other compilers tested have issues, and fail to produce a working binary.
+This is the list of compilers tested:
-tested:

-* gfortran 4.8: critic2 can not be compiled with this version because allocatable components in user-defined types are not supported.
+* gfortran 4.8: critic2 cannot be compiled with this version because allocatable components in user-defined types are not supported.
 * gfortran 4.9 through 5.4 (and possibly older and newer gfortran-5):
   the code compiles correctly but there are errors allocating and